1989 National League Championship Series: Television coverage

 NBC play-by-play man Vin Scully was unable to call Game 2 because he had come down with laryngitis.
 Thus, number two play-by-play man, Bob Costas filled-in for him.
 Around the same time, Costas was assigned to call the American League Championship Series between Oakland and Toronto.
 Game 2 of the NLCS occurred on Thursday, October 5, which was an off day for the ALCS.
 NBC then decided to fly Costas from Toronto to Chicago to substitute for Scully on Thursday night.
 Afterwards, Costas flew back to Toronto, where he resumed work on the ALCS the next night.

 Game 5 of the 1989 NLCS (October 9, 1989) was the last Major League Baseball game that NBC, which had broadcast MLB in some shape or form since 1947, would televise for five years (CBS would become the exclusive broadcast television network home for Major League Baseball in the meantime); the ensuing World Series was broadcast on ABC, with those four games being that network's last in the same timeframe.
 NBC would next televise a Major League Baseball game on July 12, 1994 (the All-Star Game from Pittsburgh); that same year, ABC began to broadcast Saturday night games via The Baseball Network.
 During the 1995 season, NBC began broadcasting Friday night games, with ABC still continuing Saturday night games, and the two networks would rotate postseason series, as well as games in the World Series, in which the Atlanta Braves defeated the Cleveland Indians, 4 games to 2.

+Game 5 also turned out to be Vin Scully's last televised postseason appearance for a network.
+He would return to CBS from 1990 to 1997 to become the lead announcer for CBS Radio Sports' World Series coverage.
+Between television and radio, he has called all or part of 28 World Series — more than any other announcer.
+He retired in 2016.

 After The Baseball Network was dissolved, Fox took over the exclusive broadcast rights for MLB regular season games, although NBC would still broadcast select postseason games and alternate with Fox for World Series coverage.
 By 2001, Fox became the exclusive broadcast home for the MLB postseason as well, a position it held through 2006.
 Beginning in 2007, TBS and Fox would alternate televising the LCS, with Fox taking the ALCS in odd years, and the NLCS in even years.
 TBS would do the reverse, televising the NLCS in odd years and the ALCS in even years.